dreamhost/dreamhost.design/product/utilities/typography/index.md

 ## Line Heights

-<p class="m-bottom-4">The default line height is set to align with our 8px baseline grid.
+<p class="m-bottom-4">Default line heights are set to align with our 8px baseline grid.
 An optional <strong>1-5</strong> value line height is available for use to override defaults.</p>

-<p class="t-2 m-bottom-4 t-line-height-5"><strong>.t-line-height-5 / 3rem, 48px</strong> - The quick brown fox jumps over the lazy dog.</p>
+<p class="t-5 m-bottom-4 t-line-height-5"><strong>.t-line-height-5 / 3rem, 48px</strong> - The quick brown fox jumps over the lazy dog.</p>
-<p class="t-2 m-bottom-4 t-line-height-4"><strong>.t-line-height-4 / 2.5rem, 40px</strong> - The quick brown fox jumps over the lazy dog.</p>
+<p class="t-4 m-bottom-4 t-line-height-4"><strong>.t-line-height-4 / 2.5rem, 40px</strong> - The quick brown fox jumps over the lazy dog.</p>
-<p class="t-2 m-bottom-4 t-line-height-3"><strong>.t-line-height-3 / 2rem, 32px</strong> - The quick brown fox jumps over the lazy dog and feels as if he were in the seventh heaven of typography together with Hermann Zapf.</p>
+<p class="t-3 m-bottom-4 t-line-height-3"><strong>.t-line-height-3 / 2rem, 32px</strong> - The quick brown fox jumps over the lazy dog and feels as if he were in the seventh heaven of typography together with Hermann Zapf.</p>
 <p class="t-2 m-bottom-4 t-line-height-2"><strong>.t-line-height-2 / 1.5rem, 24px</strong> - The quick brown fox jumps over the lazy dog and feels as if he were in the seventh heaven of typography together with Hermann Zapf.</p>
 <p class="t-1 m-bottom-4 t-line-height-1"><strong>.t-line-height-1 / 1rem, 16px</strong> - The quick brown fox jumps over the lazy dog and feels as if he were in the seventh heaven of typography together with Hermann Zapf.</p>